xigt/igtdetect/README.md

 ## 0. Dependencies and Setup

-#### Dependencies
+### Dependencies
 This package requires the [**MALLET**](http://mallet.cs.umass.edu/index.php) toolkit for its implementation of a maximum entropy classifier.

 The script is written in Python 3, and requires a current Python 3 interpreter to be installed.

-#### Setup
+### Setup

-The package comes with an included `config.py` file.

-This file must be edited to point toward the installation directory for **MALLET**.

-The config file can also be used to configure a number of settings for the classifier, including feature selection and label set to use.
+1. Copy the included `defaults.ini.sample` file as `defaults.ini`
+2. Set the value of `mallet_dir` to point to the location of the mallet install on this machine.

+### Using Config Files

+The `defaults.ini` is used to set the defaults for the system, but any value may be overwritten by supplying a config file based on this template using the `-c / --config` option at runtime.

+Any value not specified in the config file will use the default value supplied in `defaults.ini`.

+The features used for training are explained more in-depth within the `defaults.ini.sample` file and in the included `FEATURES.md` file.

 ## 1. Training

 ### Usage

 The training mode has the following usage:

-	usage: igtdetect.py train [-h] [--type {freki,text}] [-f] -o OUT files [files ...]
+	usage: igtdetect.py train [-h] [-f] -o OUT [-c CONFIG] files [files ...]

-* `--type` selects which input format to use (`freki` is the default)
-* `-o` specifies the output location to save the classifier.
-* `-f` is a flag that will force overwriting the extracted features.
-If not specified, extracted features will be re-used.
-This option should be specified if the selected features have been changed in `config.py`.
-* `files`, finally, is any amount of input files.
+	positional arguments:
+	  files

+	optional arguments:
+	  -h, --help                   show this help message and exit -f, --overwrite              Overwrite text vectors.
+[Default: Do not overwrite] -o OUT, --out OUT            Output path for the classifier.
+	  -c CONFIG, --config CONFIG   Specifies a config file which may override settings in defaults.ini.

+#### Output:
+* If `debug_on` is set to `1` or `true`:
+	* A file will be created inside a folder in the `debug` folder with the breakdown of feature weights converged upon for the classifier
+		* The file will use the same base name as the output classifier
+		* With the suffix `_feat_weights.txt`

 ### Example